How to Fade Dark Spots Without Damaging Your Skin Barrier

 Does snail mucin help with dark spots?

 Snail mucin is not a heavy-duty pigment corrector on its own, but it is useful because it helps hydrate, calm, and support the barrier.
-That improves tolerance for the rest of the routine.
+That can help the rest of the routine feel more comfortable and easier to use consistently.

 Can I use niacinamide and retinol together?